Mobile Brigade Corps: Pelopor

 Pelopor (lit."Pioneer") is the main reaction force of the Mobile Brigade Corps, it acts as a troop formation and has the roles of mainly riot control and conducting paramilitary operations assigned to the corps to cope with high-level threat of society disturbance.
 It also specializes in the field of Guerrilla, and Search and Rescue (SAR) operations.
-There are three national regiments of Pelopor in the Brimob corps which are:
+There are today 4 national regiments of Pelopor in the Brimob corps which are: